algorithmiaio/deepfilter-training/README.md

 > Warning: The underlying `texture_nets` repository isn't working.
 The training process is broken until further notice.
 Sorry for the inconvenience.

+> Second Warning: Don't forget to terminate your EC2 instance after you're done.
+You still get billed for the instance when you don't use it.

 # DeepFilter Training

 ![DeepFilter Example](https://s3.amazonaws.com/algorithmia-assets/github_repo/deepfilter-training/gan_vogh_example2.png)